phone: 0468 774 633

 What to Drink: The Bottom Line

 Hydration sources.
-Hydration comes in many forms besides plain drinking water, including tea, soups, broths, and food.
+Hydration comes in many forms besides plain drinking water, including herbal tea, soups, broths, and food.
 Fruits and vegetables have varying amounts of water, with the highest quantities found in cantaloupe, watermelon, strawberries, lettuce, cabbage, spinach, celery, and cooked squash.
 Pasta, legumes, chicken, and cheese also contain water, though in lesser amounts.
 It is best to avoid or limit caffeinated drinks, including coffee and tea (herbal tea is fine) which can have a diuretic effect.
 People’s body’s metabolise caffeine differently, and while some research indicates that very low amounts of caffeine can support hydration, establishing exact levels can prove challenging.
 Further, caffeine and tannins (found in black teas) block nutrient absorption when consumed within an hour of meals.

 Avoiding endocrine-disrupting chemicals.
 It’s best to avoid drinking water out of plastic containers because of the endocrine disrupting effects as plastic products leach chemicals.
 Stainless steel and glass are better choices for reusable water bottles.